 For the Soft Brigadeiro

 - In a small saucepan, before turning the heat on, mix the hot milk and cocoa until no clumps of cocoa are left.

 - Then, add the condensed milk and stir until combined.
 Turn on the heat, add butter, and stir the mixture constantly, with a spatula or wooden spoon, so it won't stick to the bottom of the pan.
 Once it starts boiling, stir it vigorously for about 1 minute and turn off the heat.Usually, the thickening process takes about 5 minutes total, but this will depend on the heat intensity and condensed milk brand (some are thicker than others).

 - We are looking for a consistency that will be thick enough to stay on the cake, but not so thick that will be hard to spread over the cake.
 Also, keep in mind that it will thicken a lot more after it cools down.
-If you think that it has thickened too much, you can add 1 tbsp of milk at a time, and stir until desired consistency is reached.
+If you think that it has thickened too much, you can add 1 tablespoon of milk at a time, and stir until desired consistency is reached.